CONNECT-platform/coding-blog/docs/md/index.md

 us on this exciting journey towards creating the best medium possible for sharing coding knowledge and experience.

-For our persoanlsied curation service, simply enlist for the waiting list for `coding.blog`'s beta.
+For our personalised curation service, simply enlist for the waiting list for `coding.blog`'s beta.

 <br>